VNC Server and VNC Viewer are available as separate MSIs, in both 32-bit and 64-bit versions.

 - VNC Server in User Mode is available just to those users.
 VNC Server in Service Mode, however, is available to any user on the computer, since it is a system-wide service.

-- The VNC Mirror Driver and VNC Printer Driver components must always be deployed to computers (that is, using the Computer Configuration section of Group Policy Management Editor), since these too are system-wide services.
+- The VNC Mirror Driver (Windows 8 and earlier only) and VNC Printer Driver components must always be deployed to computers (that is, using the Computer Configuration section of Group Policy Management Editor), since these too are system-wide services.
 See below for more information.

 Deploying VNC Server